reustle/shanereustle/post-ideas.md

 Random article ideas that pop into my head

+# One year without an alarm clock
+I feel much better

 # Don't submit a resume and move on
 Job applications and resumes are for cogs in a machine.
 Talk to people and show them the value you'd bring to their (small) company